rackerlabs/canon-react/README.md

 ## v 1.0.0

-???
-What would you like to [see](https://github.com/rackerlabs/canon-react/issues/new)?
+What would you like to see?
+[Request Features](https://github.com/rackerlabs/canon-react/issues/new)